Sometimes IT DOESN’T FEEL LIKE A BUNDLE OF JOY.

 2. I have other kids besides this new baby.
 Can they come to the office too if I don’t have childcare?

 Absolutely!
-We have a large waiting area with toys and books and drawing supplies that your kids can play with while you receive counseling.
+We have a waiting area with toys and books and drawing supplies that your kids can play with while you receive counseling.
 We also have snacks and drinks for them.
+Additionally, we have a private, fenced in backyard that kids can access during the session.

 3. My partner will never go for this, and they are the one I need help from.